-Department of Chemistry X-ray Diffraction Facility
+Department of Chemistry UT Austin X-ray Diffraction Facility

 Non-UT users should contact the X-ray lab manager for instructions on how to submit samples via email.

 The department houses seven X-ray diffractometers.
-There are four single crystal diffractometers.
+There are three single crystal diffractometers.
 Each has its own low-temperature controller to collect data in a nitrogen atmosphere at reduced temperatures.
 For powder diffraction, there are two conventional powder instruments and one instrument, the Rigaku R-Axis Spider, which can be used for both powder diffraction and room temperature single crystal diffraction.

 TTF-Calixpyrrole encapsulating a Li doped C60 molecule.